2023-2025 Strategic Bonus

 Iberdrola has demonstrated a long and consistent track record of value creation, underpinned by a disciplined pay-for-performance model:

-- In the last 10 years, Iberdrola has generated value of approximately €115 billion as a result of having increased its capitalisation by close to €88 billion and distributed dividends of more than €27 billion.
+Over the last 10 years, it has generated value of €115 billion as a result of having increased its capitalisation by close to €88 billion and distributed dividends of more than €27 billion.

 the average total return of the top three US utilities by market capitalisation,